openfoodfacts/robotoff/doc/explanations/category-prediction.md

 In Open Food Facts, more 12,500 categories exist in the [category taxonomy](https://static.openfoodfacts.org/data/taxonomies/categories.full.json) (as of March 2023).
 Category prediction using product meta-data was one the first project developed as part of Robotoff in 2018.

-Two complementary approaches currently exist in production to predict categories: a matching-based approach and a machine learning one.

-## Matcher

-A simple "matcher" algorithm is used to predict categories from product names.
-This used to be done using Elasticsearch but it's directly included in Robotoff codebase [^matcher].
-It currently works for the following languages: `fr`, `en`, `de`, `es`, `it`, `nl`.
-The product name and all category names in target languages are preprocessed with the following pipeline:

-- lowercasing
-- language-specific stop word removal
-- language-specific lookup-based lemmatization: fast and independent of part of speech for speed and simplicity
-- text normalization and accent stripping

-Then a category is predicted if the category name is a substring of the product name.

-Many false positive came from the fact some category names were also ingredients: category *fraise* matched product name *jus de fraise*.
-To prevent this, we only allow non-full matches (full match=the two preprocessed string are the same) to occur for an ingredient category if the match starts at the beginning of the product name.
-There are still false positive in English as adjectives come before nouns (ex: *strawberry juice*), so partial matching for ingredient categories is disabled for English.

-## ML prediction

 A neural network model is used to predict categories [^neural].
 Details about the model training, results and model assets are available on the [model robotoff-models release page](https://github.com/openfoodfacts/robotoff-models/releases/tag/keras-category-classifier-image-embeddings-3.0).

 This model takes as inputs (all inputs are optional):